 Luke was born with a rare muscle condition called nemaline myopathy, affecting the skeletal muscle making it hard to eat, breath, walk and talk.
 Luke is an amazing kid full of life (light), that moves music specially Rock.
 AC/DC is his favorite so far.

 When Luke was born, we spent 84 days in the NICU and 40 days in the PICU.
 During this period, I saw a lot of support for moms, and not a lot for dads, and I was lost and for a while I thought, why 2 athletes have a kid with a rare muscle condition.
 I remember thinking how ironic all this was, and how confused I was with the situation.
 The interesting part is that this time depression never came because I felt whole for the first time in ages.

 So, I quickly realized that is not ironic, it’s a perfect connection between us.
 I did not think twice.
 Months after Luke was born, I finally announced my retirement from racing professionally to become a full time Dad and transform my coaching business into this nonprofit organization and just like that, I became a Dad on a mission.

 Why go Luke Wygand?
 During the NICU stay the #goLukeWygand was created with many collective meditations and many people all over the world praying for Luke using the #goLukeWygand.Why foundation?
 Because LOVE is the foundation for everything in life!

 Why fatherhood rocks?
-Well the universal music language is love and Luke and I have a great connection with music and we both absolutely love rock and roll.
+Fatherhood is the best experience ever, even with all the challenges and responsibilities fatherhood is absolutely the best feeling in the world.
+Luke and I have a great connection with music and we both absolutely love rock and roll.
 Besides, for me, there is no other type of music more empowering that Rock and roll.
 So welcome to the Go Luke Wygand Foundation INC, where "Fatherhood is like living in paradise city, with rock playing out loud and nothing else matters!